winxuser/pokered/README.md

 - Scripted Events:

     - The lucky slot machine in the Game Corner can be the nonexistent slot machine 255 (-1)
+    - The player doesn't face the guard in the Route 8 gate when stopped by him

 Original README follows...